1947

 Apache Fires which still exists today at Red Rock State Park in Sedona.
 Many of the interior

-features and rooms match that of the house we know today as the House of Apache Fires!
-In
+features and rooms match that of the house we know today as the Apache Fires house!
+Only in

 the Meem papers the project was called the Deer-Lick Ranch House.
 Deer-Lick was the name

-for the 700-acre Frye Ranch at Sedona until the early 1950’s when it became more commonly
+for the 700-acre Frye Ranch at Sedona until the late 1940's when it became more commonly

 completed.
-Even plans for a 1600 sq. foot "bunkhouse" (never completed) are also revealed as a
+Even plans for a 1600 Square Foot 'bunkhouse' (never completed) are also revealed

-preliminary building very near the main house to be used by the Fryes during the building
+as a preliminary building near the main house to be used by the Fryes during the building

 process.
 Later, this structure was to be used as a guest house and dwelling for a full time live-in

 Frye secretary.
-A shelter for 4 cars was also required and a swimming pool.
-An office for Frye
+A shelter for 4-cars was also required along with a swimming pool.
+An office for

-who was then president of TWA and a darkroom for his photography was planned, as well.
-The
+Frye who was then president of TWA and a darkroom for his photography was planned as well.

-office and darkroom exist today at the House of Apache Fires in the upstairs studio.
-Little did
+The office and darkroom exist today at the House of Apache Fires in the upstairs studio.
+Little

-Nancy remember, as I later found notated in the papers, she had also visited the Frye Ranch in
+did Nancy remember, as I later found notated in the papers, she had also visited the Frye

-Sedona herself, at one point as a little girl with her family and had unfortunately been bitten by
+Ranch in Sedona, herself, at one point, as a little girl with her family and had unfortunately

-the Frye ranch dog “Pardner”.
-Because the Frye House was not "completed" by Meem in the
+been bitten by the Frye ranch dog 'Pardner'.
+Because the Frye House was not 'completed' by

 Thought to the Exterior